snowplow/snowplowanalytics.com/_posts/2019-02-20-snowplow-android-tracker-v1.0.0-released/index.md

 In this release, emitters can be created with a shared `OkHttpClient` instance.

-This practice should save resources, since it will allow sharing the `ConnectionPool` and `ThreadPool` of the client.
+This practice is intended to save resources, since it will allow sharing the `ConnectionPool` and `ThreadPool` of the client.

 Here's an example of the new `Emitter` builder method `client()`:
 {% highlight java %}